backdrop-contrib/simple_access_grants/README.md

 ## Status

-This is an initial version of the module ready for testing.
+This is a working version of the module.
+Please report any issues you may find.

 ## Installation